 Some customers may not carry cash – Just as 33% of people prefer to use their cards, lots of people simply don’t carry cash anymore.
 And if a customer is opposed to making a purchase without getting a discount, they may walk out without buying anything.
 You could experience a drop in sales volume.

 Conspicuous signage – To offer cash discounts, you must post what the law refers to as “conspicuous signage” throughout your place of business to let customers know they can receive a discount if they pay by cash or gift card rather than via a credit card.
 There are rules the card brands have that your signage must follow.
 And, of course, you have that cost of printing — and replacing as necessary — the signs in your store.
 Also, while expressed as a discount and not as a fee, some customers may view the posted “offer” in a negative light.

-Implementation – To be compliant with a cash discount program, your receipts must clearly reflect that there is a service charge on items and that that service charge was removed for a cash payment.
-That means revising your POS system software.
+Implementation – To be compliant with a cash discount program, the posted prices of your merchandise must reflect the amount charged for credit card purchases.
+A discount then may be given at checkout for cash payments.
+This reflects that you are not charging a penalty for paying with a credit card, but offering an incentive to pay with cash.
+That may mean revising your POS system software to include the discount.
 Plus you’ll want to be sure you follow any changes in the laws around cash discounts in the future to avoid any penalties.

 More work for you — you may have to increase your frequency of trips to the bank to deposit the additional cash you take in.